altomator/IIIF/README.md

 ## Comparing Documents

 Comparing images was one of the initial objectives of the IIIF initiative.
-Just drag and drop the IIIF icons in any IIIF viewer (like this [one](https://manuscrits-france-angleterre.org/view3if/?target=https://gallica.bnf.fr/iiif/ark:/12148/bpt6k9907264/manifest.json)) to open side by side a BnF and a Standford digital edition of *Sidereus nuncius, magna... spectacula pandens... quae a Galileo Galileo,...*
+Just drag and drop the IIIF icons in any IIIF viewer (like this [one](https://manuscrits-france-angleterre.org/view3if/?target=https://gallica.bnf.fr/iiif/ark:/12148/bpt6k9907264/manifest.json)) to open side by side a BnF and a Standford digital edition of *Sidereus nuncius, magna... spectacula pandens... quae a Galileo Galileo,...* ([RES P-V-743](https://gallica.bnf.fr/ark:/12148/bpt6k9907264/))

 [Gallica IIIF manifest](https://gallica.bnf.fr/iiif/ark:/12148/bpt6k9907264/manifest.json)